 The ALI student advisors have extensive experience working with international students and experience abroad.
 They are dedicated to helping ALI students and are happy to advise them about academic issues and about adjusting to life in the United States.

-Student Advisors: Ahmed Alanazi, Wasan Alhussaini, Malik Alma'Aiteh, Theresa Arnette, Emi Karimata Rachel Kiser, Jonathan Montgomery, and Gabbie Sanchez.
+Student Advisors: Ahmed Alanazi, Wasan Alhussaini, Malik Alma'Aiteh, Theresa Arnette, Emi Karimata Rachel Kiser, and Jonathan Montgomery.

 Fraud, Waste, and Abuse Hotline

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100